TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 # TODO
-- rewrite the blazor components so all use new gb_ blazor components not built in
-- refactor components now working well, especially parameter passing

 - Complete todos in readme like architecture diagram
-- make layout warning unnested for blazor
 - top to bottom refactor
-- extract the add person to a generic component
-- nolonger nhsuk css from issue with the library need to reinstate - done
-- redo buttons rather than static or nojs or interactive, just submit, formsubmit, button maybe
-- services still named correctly?

 # About